4 Minute

 change ones perspective or use affirmations or add humor to a situation to

 de-stress.
-The importance of mental strategies was clearly stated by Roger and Examples of physical techniques of stress
+The importance of mental strategies was clearly stated by Roger and Hudson

 management include progressive muscle relaxation, exercise, or physical forms of